 “There are 33 million different versions of Netflix.”

 – Joris Evers, Director of Global Communications

-At current count, Netflix has well over 30 million worldwide streaming customers.
+As of May 2018, Netflix has 125 million worldwide streaming subscribers.
 Having this large user base allows Netflix to gather a tremendous amount of data.
 With this data, Netflix can make better decisions and ultimately make users happier with their service.